 Widespread water pollution comes from many sources, such as:

-- Automobiles leaking oil and grease, vechicles exhaust and brake lining residue.
+- Automobiles leaking oil and grease, vehicles exhaust and brake lining residue

-- Trash and litter, leaves, lawn clipplings and organic matter
+- Trash and litter, leaves, lawn clippings and organic matter

 Non-point source pollution is ranked as the highest ecological risk that impacts our region.
 Many pollutants like motor oil, pesticides and paint are carelessly dumped into storm drains by people.